home-assistant/home-assistant.io/source/_components/binary_sensor.vultr.markdown

 ha_iot_class: "Cloud Polling"
 ---

-The `vultr` binary sensor platform allows you to monitor your Vultr subscription (virtual private server) to see if it is powered on or not.
+The `vultr` binary sensor platform allows you to monitor your [Vultr](https://www.vultr.com/) subscription to see if it is powered on or not.

 To use this binary sensor, you first have to set up your [Vultr hub](/components/vultr/).